Bachelor of Science in Physics

 This programme of study teaches general physics and physics' methodology and provides a broad view of the subject.
 By studying complex natural phenomena, their interactions and the laws which govern them, students of this subject are able to develop critical thinking and problem solving skills.

-The study plan encompasses basic knowledge and more advanced topics, such as mathematical methods, quantum mechanics, electrodynamics, modern optics and thermodynamics.
+The study plan encompasses basic knowledge and more advanced topics: quantum mechanics, mechanics and electrodynamics, atomic physics, thermodynamics, condensed matter, relativity and cosmology, laboratories and placements, mathematical methods, numerical methods.
 Students also have the possibility of working with top-level research groups from their third year onward.

 Academic and Professional Career Opportunities